ATOMNFT/M5stick-CPlus-SD-Backpack/README.md

 > [!NOTE]
 > LED installation is easy and only requires 3v3 and gnd.<br>
-The image below shows where to cut the piece you will need. (+) goes to 3v3 and gnd goes to the color of your choice.
+The image below shows where to cut the piece you will need. (+) goes to 3v3 pin and gnd pin goes to the color of your choice.

 ![4](Images/led.jpg)